baileykayla953/project-one/README.md

-# Mindful Thinking with Thinking with Mental Health in Tech
+# Mindful Thinking with Mental Health in Tech
 In this presentation we analyzed overall mental health in tech companies, and the limitations/consequences that can interfere with their work.

 # Description